masolimano/maneage/README-hacking.md

       [reproducible-paper-output](https://gitlab.com/makhlaghi/reproducible-paper-output)
       repository.

- - **Inspecting status**: When you run `./project configure`, several programs and libraries start to get configured and build (in many cases, simultaneously).
+ - **Inspecting software building status**: When you run `./project configure`, several programs and libraries start to get configured and build (in many cases, simultaneously).
 To understand the building process, or for debugging a strange situation, it is sometimes useful to know which programs are being built at every moment.
 To do this, you can look into the `.build/software/build-tmp` directory (from the top project directory).
 This temporary directory is only present while building the software.
 At every moment, it contains the unpacked source tarball directories of the all the packages that are being built.
 After a software is successfully installed in your project, it is removed from this directory.
 To automatically get a listing of this directory every second, you can run the command below (on another terminal while the software are being built).
 Press `CTRL-C` to stop it and return back to the command-line).

      ```shell
      $ while true; do echo; date; ls .build/software/build-tmp; sleep 1; done